- DESIGN PROJECT

 - Table of Contents: List all sections with page numbers.

 Design Summary: concise overview (in very high-level, basic terms ... no details) of what the device is, what it does, and how it works.

 Include, number, and refer to a well-labeled figure or photograph illustrating the overall device.

 System Details: concise descriptions and illustrations of the system's basic design (not detailed drawings or parts) and function.
 Include illustrative figures and/or photographs with key features and

-components clearly labeled, circuit schematics, functional diagrams, and concise software
+components clearly labeled (see the proposal section for more info), circuit schematics, functional diagrams, and concise software

 flowcharts.
 Be sure to number and refer to all Figures and describe them briefly.
 Also refer to and briefly describe anything in the Appendix.